pqrkchqps/diehard-dot-fund-user-manual/en/pricing.md

 ## How does the Free plan work?

-The Free plan includes all the core functionality of Loomio, with unlimited users.
+The Free plan includes all the core functionality of Diehard.Fund, with unlimited users.
 Your members will be occasionally asked for a voluntary donation.
 Free plans do not include [Premium Features](https://loomio.gitbooks.io/manual/content/en/premium_features.html).

 ## How can we select a paid plan?